Wolfe Research lifts D.R. Horton Inc. [DHI] price estimate. Who else is bullish?

 A replay of the call will be available after 12:30 p.m.
 ET on Thursday, April 20, 2023 at 877-481-4010.
 When calling, please reference replay passcode 47854.
 The teleconference replay will be available through April 27, 2023.
 The webcast replay will be available from the Company’s website at investor.drhorton.com through July 31, 2023.

-D.R.
-Horton Inc. stock has also gained 1.70% of its value over the past 7 days.
-However, DHI stock has inclined by 6.27% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 31.98% and gained 9.26% year-on date.

-The market cap for DHI stock reached $32.60 billion, with 344.20 million shares outstanding and 302.33 million shares in the current float.
-Compared to the average trading volume of 2.99M shares, DHI reached a trading volume of 3494357 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.05M shares, DHI reached a trading volume of 4319253 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about D.R.
-Horton Inc. [DHI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DHI shares is $109.40 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DHI stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.